jacobhaiges/Linux/docs/01-prerequisites.md

 # Vagrant

-This tutorial uses [Vagrant](https://www.vagrantup.com/downloads.html), which builds and maintains virtual enviroments, to quickly deploy virtual machines so you can experiment without fear of messing anything up.
+This tutorial uses [Vagrant](https://www.vagrantup.com/downloads.html), which builds and maintains virtual environments, to quickly deploy virtual machines so you can experiment without fear of messing anything up.

 # SSH Client